What to Expect on the Camino

 Are There Bedbugs?

 Are bedbugs present on the Camino?
 Yes, they can be, but they aren’t always an issue.
-The prevalence of the bugs comes and goes, so it’s not possible to list specific albergues to avoid.
 Your best defense is to learn what to look for in whatever bed you will be sleeping on.
 Be aware that, although they can be very annoying and perhaps hard to eradicate, they do not carry disease.

 As a preventative measure, many pilgrims prefer to spray the inside of their backpack and the outside of their sleep sack with a pesticide, such as Permethrin.